NVIDIA-NeMo/Run/docs/reference/glossary.md

 ### NeMo Run

 A comprehensive Python framework for configuring, executing, and managing machine learning experiments across diverse computing environments.
 Built for AI developers with a focus on reproducibility and scalability.

-### Node

-A single machine in a distributed computing cluster.
-NeMo Run executors manage multi-node training coordination and resource allocation.

 ## P